Shire Hall, Monmouth: Trial of the Chartist leaders

-Recent uses
+20th and 21st centuries

 When Monmouthshire County Council was formed in 1889, most of its functions were based at Shire Hall, Newport, which by then was the county's main centre of population, rather than at Monmouth.

 The magistrates' court at Shire Hall, Monmouth, closed in 1997, and the county court closed in 2002.
 Monmouthshire County Council then applied to the Heritage Lottery Fund for resources, and secured a grant of £3.2 million towards the building's complete refurbishment, with further funding of over £1 million provided by the county council.
 Renovation started in late 2008, and the restored building was opened in September 2010.
 Among the areas open to visitors is the courtroom in which the trial of Frost and others took place in 1840.
 A key element of the refurbishment was the installation of a lift, which makes the whole building accessible for all.
 The building now contains a Tourist Information Centre and offices, it is open to the public seven days a week from 10am – 4pm from April to September and is closed on Sundays in winter.

-The loft
+Following the COVID-19 pandemic in the United Kingdom, the council announced that the Shire Hall would be the new location for the Monmouth Museum.
+At the time, the museum was located in the Market Hall on Priory Street The five-year project, supported by the National Lottery Heritage Fund, will see a new museum open at the Shire Hall by 2027.
+The Market Hall site will be let as commercial premises.

+Architecture

+The new Shire Hall was built in 1724.
+The design is attributed to Philip Fisher, of whom little is known.
+Cadw suggests that the Shire Hall is his only recorded building, and notes that he would have designed it aged only 22.
+It is constructed of Bath stone ashlar in a style described as Wren Baroque.
+A rectangular block of two storeys, the ground floor level is open under an arcade, for the accommodation of market stalls.
+A clock is set centrally in a decorated pediment.
+The roof is of Welsh slate with a cupola.

+The interior of the building was remodelled in 1828, and a new exterior stair tower with a glazed lantern was added, enclosing a grandiose new staircase.
+The work was undertaken by Thomas Hopper and Edward Haycock Sr. who extended the Shire Hall building along Agincourt Street, creating room for a new staircase and larger courts.
+Hopper took up residence in Monnow Street in Monmouth while this was happening.